Razumovskyy/MARFA/README.md

               # Converting data to float32 format (optional)
               RK = RK.astype(np.float32)
 ```
+### Note

+There is current minor vulnerabilty in the code regarding record numbers, which result in excess of PT-files size with increasing wavenumber.
+For example, you calculated PT-table for 6500-7000 cm<sup>-1</sup> spectral interval.
+First non-zero data will populate 650th record, leaving 1-649 records unpopulated.
+This excess of records may require additional and unnecessary storage.
+This issue would be resolved soon.
+But because of it, PT-table caculated for 100-110 cm<sup>-1</sup> will be much smaller in size than one calculated for 6500-6510 cm<sup>-1</sup>.
 ## Spectral databases
 ## χ-factors
 There is an indication that the far wings of spectral lines tend to diverge from expected Lorentzian or Voigt behavior.
 To address that χ&#8204;-factor could be applied.